Satellites of Infinite Rank in the Smooth Concordance Group: Examples

-Let $P_k$ be the twist knot with $k$ full twists and consider the curve $\gamma$ shown in \Cref{twist}.
-Viewing $P_k$ as a knot in the solid torus $S^3\setminus N(\gamma)$ defines a pattern for a satellite operator.
-Notice that $P_0\sqcup \gamma$ defines the pattern for the positive untwisted Whitehead double.
-The Seifert surface $F_{k}$ specified by \Cref{twist} has Seifert matrix The algorithm described in \cite{akbulut-kirby} to produce a surgery description for $\Sigma(P_k(U))$ yields the framed link $L$ shown to the right of \Cref{twist}, and it follows from the algorithm itself that the linking vector of $J_1$ (a lift of $\gamma$) with $L$ is precisely the linking vector of $\gamma$ with the cores of the 1-handles of $F_{k}$.
-Thus $\vec{lk}(J_1,L)=(1,0)$ and $l=lk_\Sigma(J_1,J_1')=-\frac{2}{-4k-1}\ne 0$ so that $P_k\sqcup \gamma$ is of infinite rank for all $k$. \\
+Let $P_k$ be the twist knot with $k$ full twists, and consider the curve $\gamma$ shown in \Cref{twist}.
+Viewing $P_k$ as a knot in the solid torus $S^3\setminus N(\gamma)$ defines a pattern for a satellite operator, the {\em positive clasped $k$-twisted Whitehead doubling operator}.
+Notice that $P_0\subset S^3\setminus N(\gamma)$ defines the pattern for the positive untwisted Whitehead double.
+The Seifert surface $F_{k}$ specified by \Cref{twist} has Seifert matrix The algorithm described in \cite{akbulut-kirby} to produce a surgery description for $\Sigma(P_k(U))$ yields the framed link $L$ shown to the right of \Cref{twist}, and it follows from the algorithm itself that the linking vector of either $J_i$ (the lifts of $\gamma$) with $L$ is precisely the linking vector of $\gamma$ with the cores of the 1-handles of $F_{k}$.
+Thus $\vec{lk}(J_1,L)=(1,0)$ and $l=lk_\Sigma(J_1,J_1')=-\frac{2}{-4k-1}\ne 0$ so that $P_k\subset S^3\setminus \gamma$ is of infinite rank for all $k$. \\

-The diagram in the left of \Cref{cover_twist} gives a description for $S^3\setminus N(T_{2,3})$ as surgery along a curve in an unknotted solid torus.
-The diagram in the right of \Cref{cover_twist} is the Kirby diagram for $\Sigma(P_k(T_{2,3}))$ obtained from a surgery presentation for $T_{2,3}$ and a surgery presentation for $\Sigma(P_k(U))$.